-Rossland - The Golden City
+Rossland The Golden City

 Rossland’s beginnings are linked to the discovery and mining of rich gold deposits in the surrounding mountains.
 The first claims were staked in 1890 and the next few years saw the arrival of more prospectors and miners exploring the potential wealth for future underground mining operations.
 Rossland became a boom town in early 1895 when the richness of the gold deposits had been established and proved worthy of the considerable financing necessary for mine and infrastructure development.
 In 1896, two different railway companies built lines into Rossland to transport the ore and goods needed by the mining industry and its workers and a smelter was built close by in Trail, on the banks of the Columbia River.
-Electrical power for the mines was supplied from a dam constructed in 1897 on the Kootenay River and delivered over what was the world’s longest high voltage transmission line of that time.
+Electrical power for the mines was supplied from a dam constructed in 1897 on the Kootenay River and delivered over what was, then, the world’s longest high voltage transmission line.
 Hotels, boarding houses and businesses of all sorts, sprung up in the Rossland townsite.
 Rossland was incorporated in March of 1897 with a population of 7000 citizens - B.C.’s 4th largest city.

 Rossland Heritage Commission